TomShacham/http4js/README.md

 ## To dos

-- why is https server test failing? :/
-  -  Uncaught Error: self signed certificate in certificate chain
 - generalise routing to an interface
-  - use totallylazy to implement new types of routing
-- reversible routing
-  - named functions will have route named as such
 - client side httpclient (from stu)
 - example app
     - withOptions on withPost